adamchainz/seporaitis.github.com/_posts/2012-02-27-your-frameworks-and-mvcs-are-wrong.md

 During some of my latest projects I worked on, I had an awkward epiphany - Models in MVC are _like a fifth foot on a dog_.
-Short explanation is - I always need to come back and _fix_ it.
-Long explanation - requirements for (especially web) software are not carved in stone, requirements and their changes directly mirror on to data.
+Short explanation is - I always need to come back and _fix_ them.
+Long explanation - requirements for (especially web) software are not carved in stone, their changes directly mirror on to data.
-Data that is represented by model code and controller logic.
-Naturally changes propagate there as well.
-Adding/removing properties of the data in database, changing the controller logic is okay, but then you end up opening Model class, adding/removing parameters to methods and changing various queries again and again.
-It fells unnatural to me now and actually this process came along unnoticed until I saw an approach disturbingly different from what I was used to.
+Meaning, that the data that is represented by model code and controller logic changes.
+Adding/removing properties of the database schema, changing the controller logic is okay, but then you end up opening Model class, adding/removing parameters to methods and changing various queries again and again.
+It fells unnatural to me now and actually this came along unnoticed until I saw an approach disturbingly different from what I was used to.
 I will try to elaborate on this in my next post, but to put it short - your data should be your model and not the model should constrain your data.